The most convenient and comfortable grips for Nintendo Switch

 This ergonomic case provides a measure of protection for your Switch console in addition to making it easier to hold.
 The rubber casing protects your console from scratches, drops, and bumps.
 It easily snaps around the Switch and can quickly be removed for cleaning.
 Choose from four different color options.

-This case features comfy ergonomic grips and is one of the few grips slim enough to dock while on your Switch.
-You'll be happy to note that you can also easily remove the Joy-Cons while the case is in place.
-It's made of a shock absorbent material to keep your console safe and comes in three colors: frosted black, blue, or clear.

-Great for families: FASTSNAIL Grips
+Great for families: FASTSNAIL Grips Compatible with Nintendo Switch Joy-Con

-Best for more multiplayer-gamers.
-If you find yourself playing more games with friends and family that only use half of your Joy-Con, these controllers are perfect for you.
-Not only do they make your gaming more comfortable, but the protective coating on it is scratch-free to keep your set-up looking fresh.
-Choose between five color choices.
+Best for more multiplayer gamers.
+If you find yourself playing more games with friends and family that only use half of your Joy-Cons, these controllers are perfect for you.
+Not only do they make your gaming more comfortable, but the protective coating on it is scratch-free to keep your setup looking fresh.
+Multiple color choices to pick from.

-These slick comfort grips match the same color as the Super Mario Special Edition colors and that's pretty cool.
-Not only will it give you a supportive bump for your palms, but they look super stylish while doing so!
-(See what I did there?)
+Not only will these guards give you a supportive bump for your palms, but they look and feel great and give your Joy-Cons a slick aesthetic.
+Choose from a few colors to mix and match with your current Joy-Con colors or get them to match.

-Consistent color scheme: Grip Gel Guards
+Consistent color scheme: TNP Gel Guards

 Time to mix it up.
-Do you have the red and blue Joy-Cons for the Nintendo Switch?
-Well, don't miss out on keeping the colors the same!
-This package on Amazon offers great support without hiding those beautiful colors you loved enough to purchase as an original set.
+Do you have one of the many unique patterns of colored Joy-Cons for the Nintendo Switch?
+Well, don't miss out on keeping those colors shining through!
+These clear guards offer great support without hiding those beautiful colors you loved enough to purchase as a set.

 Get a grip

-A grip goes a long way towards increasing your handheld gaming experience.
-Your hands will feel less cramped gripping a molded plastic or rubber case and the Switch will be less likely to fall from your hands.
+A good comfort grip is another essential accessory that goes a long way toward increasing your handheld gaming experience.
+Your hands will feel less cramped gripping a molded plastic or rubber case, and the Switch will be less likely to fall from your hands.
 There are plenty of Nintendo Switch grips on the market, so we scoured the internet to determine which ones were best.

+The great thing about investing in Joy-Con grips of some kind is that you can use them no matter what Nintendo Switch you're using.
+Joy-Cons can be paired to the Nintendo Switch Lite and you'll notice in our review that the Nintendo Switch OLED uses the same model Joy-Cons, despite the larger screen size.
+Your Joy-Cons can be carried between different Nintendo Switch consoles and so can the overwhelming majority of the grips we've listed here.
+Plus the different color options when it comes to Joy-Cons makes it a fun customization piece for your console.

 We love all the multiplayer options the Switch is capable of, but let's face it.
-Most of the time you're going to be using this console to play games like Breath of the Wild by yourself.
-That means the GoPlay Grips will be the perfect addition to your set-up.
-Not only is it designed to host your entire console, but it gives you the palm support you've been looking for so your thumbs don't get sore.
+Most of the time, you're going to be using this console to play excellent games like The Legend of Zelda: Breath of the Wild by yourself.
+That means the RDS Industries GripStand will be the perfect addition to your setup.
+Not only is it designed to host your entire console, but it gives you the palm support you've been looking for, so your thumbs don't get sore.

-If you'd prefer something that can be used in both handheld mode and when docked, we recommend the Yoowa Dockable Case.
-It features comfy hand grips and allows you to easily remove the Joy-Cons while the case is clipped onto the console.